HelTecAutomation/HeltecDocs/doc/main/general/define_sensor_decoding_function_on_snapemu.md

-# Custom sensor decoding on Snapemu
+# Custom Sensor Decoding on Snapemu

 **The Snapemu platform can automatically decode specified sensors.
 For sensors that are not within the specified range, it is necessary to encapsulate the data into a [specified format](https://docs.heltec.cn/general/data_format_document.html) and define decoding functions on the platform in order to decode the data.**